percona/pmm-doc/docs/dbaas/troubleshoot-kubernetes.md

 3. Packageserver is responsible for providing metadata to the operators like ClusterServiceVersion that is used for installing/upgrading operators.
 4. percona-dbaas-catalog is Percona's managed catalog that defines which operators' versions are available.
 This component has information about tested and supported versions of operators.

-You can use `kubectl describe pod -n olm podName` to understand what went wrong during the installation
+You can use `kubectl describe pod -n olm podName` to understand what went wrong during the installation.

 ### Troubleshooting operators installation